New data from the National Statistics Office shows how salaries differ across Malta depending on where you live and whether you are a man or a woman.

 In Gozo and Comino, residents with a full-time job totalled 15,193, 6.2% more than 2018.
 62.2% were employed by the private sector, the remaining in the public.

-Gozo residents employed on a full-time basis in Malta totalled 3,578, where 5.1% working in the public sector, the rest in the private sector.
+Gozo residents employed on a full-time basis in Malta totalled 3,578, with 51% working in the public sector, the rest in the private sector.

 Unemployment highest in Northern harbour district